yoav-klein/terraform/aws/configurations/eks/karpenter/README.md

 ## Technical details
 ---

-### Terraform resources

-In the `karpenter.tf` file, we create a IAM role for the Karpenter Controller
+All the Karpenter related stuff is in the `karpenter.tf` file.
+But there are also changes we've done in other resources to support Karpenter:

-Also, we tag the private subnets with the `karpenter.sh/discovery: <cluster-name>` tag.
-We then use this tag to tell Karpenter in which subnets to provision instances.
+* Adding `karpenter.sh/discover:<cluster-name>` tag to the private subnets.
+This will be used to tell Karpenter in what subnets to deploy instances

-Also, we add outputs that we'll use in the installation of Karpenter and the deployment of NodePool and EC2NodeClass
+### IAM

+The Karpenter controller needs a bunch of permissions to create EC2 instances, terminate them, and more.
+So we create a role for the controller and a policy.

+Note that the role assume policy allows the `karpenter` service account to assume the role.

-### Installing Karpenter
+### Karpenter installation

-In the `install_karpenter.sh` we install Karpenter using Helm.
+We use the Karpenter Helm chart in order to deploy Karpenter.
-Note that we need to set the `eks.amazonaws.com/role-arn` annotation on the `karpenter` serviceAccount to associate the service account with the Karpenter Controller role.
+Note that we set the `serviceAccount.annotations` value with an IRSA annotation in order to associate the ServiceAccount used by Karpenter Controller to the role.

-### Creating a NodePool and EC2NodeClass
+### NodePool and EC2NodeClass

-In the `nodeclass.sh` we create a `NodePool` and a corresponding `EC2NodeClass`.
+Finally, we deploy a NodePool and EC2NodeClass, which is essential for Karpenter to work.
 Note that in the EC2NodeClass resource we refer to the security group created by our cluster, so that new instances provisioned by Karpenter will be attached to this security group.
 This security group has all the necessary rules for communication in the cluster.